Send your enquiry.

-If you have any other concerns about making a work accident claim, we recommend speaking to our personal injury solicitors.
+If you have any other concerns about making a claim, we recommend speaking to our solicitors.
 We offer free legal advice during an initial consultation.
 This gives you the chance to discuss your worries with a solicitor, completely free of charge.

 If you have been injured at work through no fault of your own, you could be entitled to make a work accident claim.
-Our personal injury solicitors can explain more during an initial free enquiry.
+Our accident injury lawyers can explain more during an initial free enquiry.

 Call us now on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.